kavia-common/skillmaster-learning-platform-223450-222247/backend/README.md

 JWT library: This project uses PyJWT (imported as `import jwt`).
 Ensure your environment installs dependencies via `pip install -r requirements.txt` and avoid creating any local file named `jwt.py` which would shadow the PyJWT package.

+Troubleshooting:
+- If you see `ModuleNotFoundError: No module named 'jwt'`, verify PyJWT is installed: `python -c "import jwt; print(jwt.__version__)"`.
+Reinstall deps if needed.
+- MongoDB deps: motor 3.6.0 requires `pymongo < 4.10 and >= 4.9`.
+We pin `pymongo==4.9.2` to satisfy this.
+If you change motor, adjust the pymongo pin accordingly.

 ## Existing prototype routes (in-memory)

 - Health